hannibunny/mlbook/ml/rl/reinforcement.md

 	- Set return $G := 0$
 	- Loop for each step of episode, $t=T-1,T-2,\ldots,0$:
 		- Set $G := \gamma G + R_{t+1}$
-		- If $S_t$ appears in $S_0,S_1, \ldots, S_{t-1}$:
+		- Unless $S_t$ appears in $S_0,S_1, \ldots, S_{t-1}$:
 		    - Append $G$ to $Returns(S_t)$
 			- Set $V(s) := average(Returns(S_t))$
 ```

 Note, the term *First-visit* in the name of this algorithm.
-As can be seen in the last if-condition of the algorithm, the first visit to a state $s$ within an episode is not regarded in the average return calculation for this state.
+As can be seen in the last unless-condition of the algorithm, only the first visit to a state $s$ within an episode is regarded in the average return calculation for this state.
 There exists also an *Every-visit*-option of this algorithm, where all visits to $s$ are regarded.

 At this point, we can already post three differences of Monte Carlo (MC) compared to Dynamic Programming (DP):
 * MC does not require knowledge of the environment in terms of a transition model and a reward model